 "Think they keep the rangers around?"

 Sam shook his head, eyes alert.
-"No, they'd kicked the campers off the site, all restricted access and who would actually come out here with all the killings?
+"No, they'd kicked the campers off the site, and restricted the access.
+Who would actually come out here with all the killings?
 Besides us?"

 "Okay, so...you wanna' cry wolf?"
 Dean raised his eyebrows, glancing round.
 "Looks like Bambi should be here man.
 Where's the killer?"

-Sam's eyes trained between the trees, in the pockets of darkness where anything could be stood or poised, just watching them and Sam definitley felt like he was being watched.
+Sam's eyes trained between the trees, in the pockets of darkness where anything could be stood or poised, just watching them and Sam definitely felt like he was being watched.